 They also lacked what modernity (starting from Hegel) called ‘historical consciousness,’ namely the interest in understanding every part of the present culture as evolving from some preexisting knowledge and ways of understanding and thinking.
 Ancient people were interested not in the accuracy of information, but in its spiritual meaning, in the relevance of those pieces of knowledge for human life.
-They searched for a guideline for how to live their lives, for how to behave and what to expect from their gods as a consequence of their behaviors.
+This aspect put the question ‘what is the biblical meaning of faith’ in a different light.
+Those people searched for a guideline for how to live their lives, for how to behave and what to expect from their gods as a consequence of their behaviors.
 They lived far less in time than in a timeless consciousness.

 Experience of Time

 It is said that time-consciousness is mainly a consequence of the Christian religious view.
 We might recall in this sense the association made by Max Weber between the capitalist spirit and the protestant ethic: in the view of this German scholar, Western capitalism was mainly the result of the protestant ethic.
 According to this ethic, although one was required not to enjoy worldly wealth and to live amidst the greatest wealth as if one owned nothing, one could measure God’s benevolence toward someone by taking into account his wealth: the wealthier one is, the more benevolent is God toward him.

 Thus, protestants endeavored to become increasingly wealthy, but (initially, at least) not because of a selfish desire to grow rich, but as a means of a religious confirmation of their faith.
 Then, everything that contributed to this enrichment was taken into account, especially time.